The distinguished speaker selected to give the commencement address is typically announced in the spring.

-Case Western Reserve’s 2017 commencement address will be delivered by CWRU alumnus and celebrated civil rights attorney, Fred Gray.
+Case Western Reserve’s 2017 commencement address was delivered by CWRU alumnus and celebrated civil rights attorney, Fred Gray.

 A native of Alabama, Gray earned his law degree in 1954 from Case Western Reserve University and became entrenched on the front lines of the 1960’s Civil Rights Movement.
 During his career he represented Rosa Parks, Martin Luther King Jr., and victims of the Tuskegee Syphilis Study, among other historic, high-profile clients.
 Gray was also instrumental in the legal action leading to the desegregation of all public institutions of higher education.

-Gray will speak at the university’s morning convocation on May 21, 2017 when graduates-to-be from all of the university’s schools gather in the Veale Convocation Center.
+Gray spoke at the university’s morning convocation on May 21, 2017.
 Click here to read more about Fred Gray.

 Read coverage from The Observer, CWRU’s campus newspaper: Civil rights lawyer that defended MLK to speak at commencement

-Gray joins a long list of previous distinguished speakers, including
+Gray joined a long list of previous distinguished speakers, including